-The final garden job we would like to share this month is all about vegetable gardens.
+The final garden job we would like to share for the month of February is all about vegetable gardens.

 Potatoes!
 Seed potatoes are now in here at Bumbles and potatoes are very easy to grow in containers or bags on your patio as well as in your veg garden / allotment.
 If you have a new veg garden or allotment, planting potatoes as a first crop helps break up the deep ground and encourages you to dig!